lawrab/nixos-config/README.md

 ## ❔ Troubleshooting & FAQ

+### Common Issues

 -   **"flakes are not enabled" error:** If you get this error, you need to enable flakes in your `configuration.nix`.
 Add the following to your system configuration:
     ```nix
     nix.settings.experimental-features = [ "nix-command" "flakes" ];
     ```
 -   **`nixos-rebuild` fails:** The build can fail for many reasons.
 Carefully read the error output, as it often points to the exact problem.

+### Secrets-Related Issues

+-   **Environment variables not available:** Make sure you've rebuilt your system after creating `secrets.nix`.
+Log out and back in to ensure environment variables are loaded.
+-   **Secrets file not found warning:** This is normal if you haven't created a `secrets.nix` file.
+The system will work fine without it.
+-   **Permission denied on secrets.nix:** Run `chmod 600 secrets.nix` to fix file permissions.

+### Files You Can Safely Modify

+- `secrets.nix` - Your personal secrets (never committed)
+- `wallpapers/` - Add your own wallpapers here
+- `theme/theme.nix` - Customize colors and styling
+- Any configuration in `home/` - Tweak application settings

+### Files You Should Be Careful With

+- `hardware-configuration.nix` - Generated by NixOS, specific to your hardware
+- `flake.lock` - Manages dependency versions, let Nix handle this

 ---

 ## 📸 A Glimpse of the Desktop